Maradox/osmdroid-wiki/Developer-Guidelines.md

  * Make variables final where possible
  * Prefix member variables with m
  * Prefix method arguments with p
- * Use org.slf4j.Logger, not android.util.Log
+ * Versions <= 4.3, Use org.slf4j.Logger.
+Verions > 4.3 use android.util.Log
  * Use 100 character line width
  * Use final wherever possible, especially parameters
  * Eclipse formatting and clean-up XML settings files (both of which cover most of the above) are included in the repository.
 Import them, and use them to make your life easier!